srcmake/cpp-stl-algorithms/README.md

 * Make a custom comparator example for stable_sort.
 * Make a note that nth_element has the parameter ordering weird.
 * Maybe make a section explaining pairs?
+* Change some of the vector examples to strings.

 Category types?
 1. Figure something out about container/range.